 This gorgeous shot of our rings on top of my “something borrowed.”
 It is a vintage clutch.
-Oooh the sparkle .
-I chose not to get a band, why on earth would I want to put anything next to that beauty!
-I did get two beautiful Pandora rings for my wedding gift from J, though.
+Oooh the sparkle.
+I chose not to get a wedding band, why on earth would I want to put anything next to that beauty!
+However, I did get two beautiful Pandora rings as a wedding gift from J.

 I scored these babies off of Amazon for $17.
 They were surprisingly comfortable and added a nice touch of bling to my otherwise fairly simple ensemble!

 My amazingly talented sister put together all of our centerpieces.
 They turned out simply beautiful!